raspberrypilearning/generic-python-functions-in-dictionaries/en/step_1.md

 ### Using functions in dictionaries

-Dictionaries can be used to store all types of data, which can lead to some interesting uses.
+Dictionaries can store all types of data, which makes them useful for many things.

 You can store custom or inbuilt functions and methods within a dictionary.
-There are plenty of examples when this might be useful, put one particular example is when you might use a **CASE** statement in another programming language.
+There are plenty of times when this comes in handy, for example when, in another programming language, you would use a **CASE** statement.

-Have a look at this bit of code.
+Have a look at the bit of code below.
 It's an example of a menu system, where different functions are run depending on whether the user types in the values 1, 2 or 3.

 ~~~python
 def option1():